 Preheat the oven to 350 degrees.
 Remove pie crust from the freezer and allow to sit at room temp. while other ingredients are being prepared- at least 15 minutes.

-In a bowl, add the flour, brown sugar and cubed butter.
+In a bowl, add the flour, brown sugar, and cubed butter.
 Blend together with a pastry cutter or fork until crumbs begin to form.
-Spread crumbs evenly over the apples.
+Spread the crumbs evenly over the apples.
 Bake uncovered for 40-45 minutes.

 What I like the most about these apples is that they are great for baking.

 They don't become mushy or just fall apart, they are just right.
 About five green apples were used to create this recipe.